uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 Hi!
 My name is Tristan!
 I'm a second-year CS major at UCLA, and I'll be interning at Yahoo! this upcoming summer.

 When I started to learn about React functional components, I was really confused about how each hook is used.
 I felt that I knew how each hook works by reading the documentation, but I was pretty lost on how and why they are useful.
-Like everyone, I started off only using useState() and useEffect(), and was always confused by useEffect().
+Like everyone, I started off by only using `useState` and `useEffect`, and was always confused by `useEffect`.

 However, when I had more and more experience with React, I found out I need to use different hooks for different purposes.
 At that time, I started to summarize how each hook could be used and gradually realized how powerful hooks actually are.
 It takes me multiple projects to fully understand how each hook is used, but they could actually be boiled down to a few use cases with a few examples.
 I hope when I was learning hook, React documentation could list these use cases.